infrarik/mqttremote/README.md

 - **Name:** type the label to display (e.g. `LIVING`, `ALL`, `OFFICE`).
 - **Colour:** choose from 5 colours.
 The preview dot reflects the choice in real time.
-- **MQTT:** fill in topic and payload.
+- **MQTT:** fill in topic and payload for each press type (short, double, long).
 Leaving the topic blank disables MQTT for that press without affecting POST.
-- **POST:** fill in the URL and body.
+- **POST:** fill in the URL and body for each press type.
 Leaving the URL blank disables POST for that press without affecting MQTT.
 - Both modes can coexist on the same press.

 ---